project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-tweaks.md

 ## Removing Folders for Jenkins Jobs

 To purge an environment or if you no longer require Jenkins jobs for the environment, the process to update Jenkins jobs is quite simple.
-Follow the same steps as mentioned in **Creating New Folders for Jenkins Jobs**.
-However, instead of adding a new entry, remove the environment you don’t require from the **envOrder.txt** file and update the order number (0,1,2 etc)
+Follow the same steps as mentioned in [Creating New Folders for Jenkins Jobs](#creating-folders-for-jenkins-jobs).
+However, instead of adding a new entry, remove the environment that is not required from the **envOrder.txt** file and update the order number (0,1,2 etc)

-Keeping the same scenario as in the **Creting New Folders for Jenkins Jobs** section:
+Keeping the same scenario as in the **Creating New Folders for Jenkins Jobs** section:

 **Before Purge** the file entry is as follows: